Ireland national rugby union team: Professional era and new stadium: 1995–2013

+Joe Schmidt & Andy Farrell era: 2013–present

+The IRFU declined to extend Declan Kidney's contract, and Joe Schmidt was announced as the new Ireland coach.

 In their 2013 end-of-year rugby union tests, Ireland lost 22–24 to New Zealand, having led throughout the match.

 Ireland opened their 2014 Six Nations Championship with wins over Scotland and Wales.
 Ireland lost 10–13 to England.
 Ireland won their next match against Italy 46–7.
 Ireland beat France 22–20 in the final round to claim the Six Nations title.
 In November they defeated South Africa 29–15 and Australia 26–23 at Dublin.

 Ireland retained the 2015 Six Nations Championship, and became Six Nations Champions for the second year running on points difference.
 Following wins against Wales and Scotland during warm-up matches for the 2015 Rugby World Cup, Ireland briefly reached its highest-ever position of second in the World Rugby rankings.
 Ireland won its pool at the 2015 Rugby World Cup with a 24–9 victory over France, but lost in the quarter-finals to Argentina 20–43.

-Entering the 2016 Six Nations competition with a squad depleted by injury, Ireland won only two matches in the tournament (58–15 against Italy in Round 4, and 35–25 against Scotland in Round 5), and only achieved a 16–16 draw against Wales.
+In January 2016, having been sacked by England a month earlier, Andy Farrell was appointed defence coach, replacing Les Kiss.
+Entering the 2016 Six Nations competition with a squad depleted by injury, Ireland won two matches in the tournament (58–15 against Italy in Round 4, and 35–25 against Scotland in Round 5), and achieved a 16–16 draw against Wales.
 The team went on to win the first of their three-match tour of South Africa 26–20, before losing the second and third tests 26–32 and 13–19.
-In autumn of the same year, Ireland defeated the New Zealand All Blacks for the first time ever on 5 November 2016 in Chicago by 40–29.
+In autumn of 2016, Ireland defeated New Zealand for the first time ever on 5 November 2016 in Chicago, by 40–29.
+It had taken a wait of 111 years for Ireland to finally beat New Zealand with the first match being played in 1905.
 This was New Zealand's only loss all year, and ended their record-breaking win streak of 18 test matches.
 Despite New Zealand winning the return fixture in Dublin the following week 21–9, Ireland moved up to fourth in the world rankings.

-Ireland placed second in the 2017 Six Nations Championship, behind defending champions England, who the Irish defeated in the final of round of the competition by 13–9, ending England's record-equalling run of 18 victories since 2015.
-However, they lost to Scotland 22–27 in Round 1 and Wales 9–22 in Round 4 during the same tournament.
-With many first-choice players selected to tour with the British & Irish Lions, Ireland took a development squad into their summer games that year, which included a 55–19 win over the USA, and a 2–0 test series victory against Japan.
+Ireland finished second in the 2017 Six Nations Championship, behind defending champions England, who the Irish defeated in the final of round of the competition by 13–9, ending England's record-equalling run of 18 victories since 2015.
+They lost to Scotland 22–27 in Round 1 and Wales 9–22 in Round 4 during the same tournament.
+With many first-choice players selected to tour New Zealand with the British & Irish Lions, Ireland took a development squad into their summer games, which included a 55–19 win over the USA, and a 2–0 test series victory against Japan.
 In November 2017, Ireland moved to third in the world rankings following their biggest-ever win over South Africa, 38–3, and victories over Fiji and Argentina.